Giving to Justice Studies

 - Funding and expanding research on important issues like policing, social justice, criminal desistance, human rights, immigration, sexual offenders, forensic science, capital punishment, and juvenile justice

 - Equipping the Forensic Science Teaching and Research Lab and the Crime Scene House.

 Please consider making a gift of unrestricted support to the Department of Justice Studies.

 To donate, you may use a method that works best for you:

 - Donate via credit card.

 - Donate via personal check: To donate via personal check, please make check payable to “Justice Studies Department” (note any fund or event for which it is intended in the memo).
 Checks may be sent to:

-- If donating through the University's "Give to SJSU" link on the upper right side of this website.
+- You may donate through the University's "Give to SJSU" link on the upper right side of this website.
 However, you must restrict your donation to the "Justice Studies Department" for it to come to us.
 Otherwise, the donation will not go to the department.

 If you have any questions about making a donation to the Department of Justice Studies, feel free to contact the department at email@example.com or at 408-924-2951.